turbot/steampipe-docs/docs/cloud/mods.md

 ## Dashboards

-Once you've installed one or more mods into your workspace, all the pre-defined [Dashboards](dashboard/overview) (including [Benchmarks](check/overview)) will become available for you to run in the **Dashboards** tab.
+Once you've installed one or more mods into your workspace, all the predefined [Dashboards](dashboard/overview) (including [Benchmarks](check/overview)) will become available for you to run in the **Dashboards** tab.
 You can browse the list, or use the powerful search to filter by name / tag etc.

 ## Managing Mod Variables